Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

 addFunc(3,5)                   // Function Call
 ```

-Function Expression (used for anonymous functions)
+<br>Function Expression (used for anonymous functions)
 ```markdown
 const add = function(x,y) {...}     // Define a function expression (function is assigned to an variable add(3,5)                            // Function Call
 ```

-Anonymous Function with Fat Arrow syntax
+<br>Anonymous Function with Fat Arrow syntax
 ```markdown
 const add = (x,y) => {...}
 add(3,5)                            // Function Call
 let h = a => a % 3                  // Even shorter without parentees
 ```

-return-statement with "?" or "||"
+<br>return-statement with "?" or "||"
 ```markdown
 return (age > 18) ? true : console.log('Did parents allow');    // When age > 18 returns true - otherwise output something in the console
 return (age > 18) || console.log('Did parents allow');          // Same logic with "||"
 ```

-Use Rest Parameters to accept any number of arguments
+<br>Use Rest Parameters to accept any number of arguments
 ```markdown
 function max(...numbers) {                // Any numbers of arguments
     => do something with a loop
 }
 ```

-AddEventListener with parameters in the function
+<br>AddEventListener with parameters in the function
 ```markdown
 document.querySelector("#dayToday").addEventListener("click",function() {   // define addEventListener as normal but use "function ()"
     toggleBackground("today", 6)                                            // call the function with parameters inside